ElmehdiBennix/CPP_Modules_42/README.md

 ## Introduction to C++98

 C++98 represents the first standardized version of C++, ratified in 1998.
-Created by Bjarne Stroustrup, it extends C by adding object-oriented features while maintaining backward compatibility.
+Created by ***Bjarne Stroustrup***, it extends C by adding object-oriented features while maintaining backward compatibility.
 This standard forms the foundation of modern C++ programming and remains relevant for understanding core language concepts.

 Key features introduced in C++98:

 - Object-oriented programming support
 - Template programming
 - Standard Template Library (STL)